Since 2007 we've been working to provide a full picture of the dynamic environments that make up our Watershed.

 Swan River Channel surveys

-In the fall of 2008, sections of the Swan River were surveyed and the data will be compared to previous surveys form the 1980’s.
+In the fall of 2008, sections of the Swan River were surveyed to compare surveys from the 1980’s.
 The goal of this project is to determine whether or not the banks of the river have started to stabilize after regulatory river cutoffs were made to control flooding of agricultural land.
-To learn more about the findings of this work download this summary report.
+The summary report is available here.

 Hydraulic and Hydrologic Watershed Model

-The LSWC hired consultants form Worley Parsons Komex to develop an integrated hydrologic-hydraulic watershed model.
-The watershed model will ultimately be used to establish the historical hydrologic and hydraulic responses of the entire basin under natural and existing regulated conditions, and to assess various lake water management scenarios based on different configurations of the weir structure and land use changes.
-The model is currently housed within the Government of Alberta computer systems and ESRD technical staff are able to use the model as requested or needed.
+The LSWC hired consultants to develop an integrated hydrologic-hydraulic watershed model.
+The watershed model will ultimately be used to establish the historical hydrologic and hydraulic responses of the entire basin under natural and existing regulated conditions, and to assess various lake water management scenarios.
+The model is currently housed within the Government of Alberta computer systems.

-If you are interested in learning more about this model and how it works please download this powerpoint presentation about the MIKE SHE and MIKE 11 model.
+If you are interested in learning more about this model and how it works please download this powerpoint presentation about the different models.

 Buffalo Bay Bathymetry

-Concern that sediment transport from the tributary streams is filling this area prompted the LSWC to survey the area and compare results to a 1983 survey to determine if and how much sedimentation is impacting this area of the watershed.
-Stay tuned, this report will be posted on our website soon!
+Concern that sediment transport from the tributary streams is filling this area prompted us to survey the area and compare results to a 1983 survey to determine how sedimentation is impacting the area.